tommyly201/tommyly201.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I started work at Columbia University Irving Medical Center on a project that predict genetic expression using [Deepmind's attention network in Pytorch](https://github.com/lucidrains/enformer-pytorch).
+I started work at Columbia University Irving Medical Center on a project on gene expression

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.